Grab an IPA chart and reference guide (also on the syllabus)

 Next time…

-Download an IPA chart and reference guide from Canvas files or take one here!
+Download an IPA chart and reference guide from the syllabus or take one here!

 Thank you!